Skip to main content

 Organelle DNA Characteristics

-The threshold effect refers to the phenomenon where a certain proportion of mutant mitochondria must be present for the disease phenotype to manifest.
+The threshold effect refers to the phenomenon where a certain proportion of mutant mitochondria must be present for a disease phenotype to manifest.
 In mitochondrial disorders, this threshold typically ranges from 60% to 95% mutant mitochondria.
-This concept is critical for understanding why individuals may remain asymptomatic despite carrying mutations, as the ratio of mutant to wild-type mitochondria can vary significantly among individuals.
+This concept is critical for understanding why individuals may exhibit symptoms at different stages of life and why some may remain asymptomatic despite carrying mutations.

 Recommended video: